apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 :::note

-**Limitations of Shared type**
 When using Shared type, be aware that:
  * Message ordering is not guaranteed.
  * You cannot use cumulative acknowledgment with Shared type.